spikegrobstein/docker-sftp-acces/README.md

 User account data is backed up between executions of `sftpctl add` to `/data`.
 This should be a docker volume or a local filesystem mount to persist data between runs/reboots.

+## Todo

+ * append to user database when adding users ad-hoc
+ * provide a way to update github ssh keys and mounts
+ * provide per-user mounts
+ * chroot?
+ * provide tooling to list users
+ * provide incoming directory for users to upload files
+ * notifications when users upload files?